The-Balance-FFXIV/balance-static/content/jobs/melee/samurai/basic-guide.md

 ## Higanbana First

-**Higanbana First** is your standard opener which, due to the earlier DOT application, is ahead in output for the majority of any given encounter.
+**Higanbana First** is your standard opener which, due to the earlier DoT application, is ahead in output for the majority of any given encounter.

 ![](https://lh6.googleusercontent.com/0HfOzMGPms_JosJfIzfnTstbaqwLCfaV2yDCUV3pqjPFVj9z6pJga0S_WUZMYIuIKsGw6DAQxWYcwRiAjQ0HLgACtPU0aZJiiHSPiF-_XFkxRxbDghHTiVFPxS1o5VRxm4a9KK-v=s0)

 ## Midare First

-**Midare First** should be reserved for encounters with a phase or kill time such that you are able to land an additional Midare + Tsubame combo where Higanbana 1st would not.
+**Midare First** should be reserved for encounters with a phase or kill time such that you are able to land an additional Midare + Tsubame combo where Higanbana first would not.

 ![](https://lh6.googleusercontent.com/bojnaTuy11FOGhedaoqVbdLhbKfKdOW95D80-2Nca4tVRGrkp4JZhPPRl_HmDS3V27_LiMxgvhQduEhqsXz7cxfZyrT9etcDpdeYrhb7J_VSYnLazRCXdK0UkNHUHhw7mVQuYCDo=s0)